 If you need to go out yourself and purchase things, always consider the option of buying something used.
 Baby clothes and baby gear are used for such a short period of time that you can often find very high quality, even new items, at local consignment shops and stores like Goodwill, Salvation Army, or thrift stores that will help you find stuff that you need for not a lot of money.

 Another thing to remember is that you can reach out to your friends and your family for specific things that perhaps are too large to fit on the registry.
 Maybe you don’t feel comfortable putting in an expensive stroller or a crib on the registry.
-You can reach out to those friends that you’re most close with and ask them to help contribute to a group gift to make that possible.
+You can reach out to those close friends and ask them to help contribute to a group gift to make that possible.

 So yes, registering for baby gear for twins does shock the system, and it is kind of a foreshadowing of things to come and the expenses you’re going to face as you raise these twins from birth and beyond.
 But there are ways you can help spread the burden out with some of your friends and family who are generous enough to donate to your registry or to you directly.